 Juniper Square

 Built primarily for real estate fund managers and sponsors who need investor reporting, capital call management, and LP communications.
 If your primary workflow is raising capital from LPs and distributing quarterly reports, Juniper Square is a strong fit.
 If your workflow centers on managing an acquisition or development pipeline, the product is oriented toward a different problem.
-Pricing follows an enterprise sales model with annual contracts typically starting in the $10,000 to $20,000 per year range.
+Pricing is not published on their site and follows an enterprise sales model with annual contracts.

 DealCloud (Intapp)

 A CRM and deal management platform originally built for private equity and investment banking, now part of Intapp.
 Deeply configurable with custom objects, fields, workflows, and reporting.
 That configurability is both its strength and its barrier: most implementations involve Intapp's professional services team.
-Pricing is enterprise-tier, typically $20,000 to $50,000+ per year.
-For a small CRE team, DealCloud carries the same cost and complexity barriers as Dealpath.
+Pricing is not published publicly and follows an enterprise sales model.
+For a small CRE team, DealCloud carries the same enterprise sales motion and implementation complexity as Dealpath.

 TermSheet